DAN 004 wuz ere takin over ur druft

 - Dune: The Fremen consider it a very grave offense to re-sheathe a crysknife without drawing blood.

-- In the Ethshar novel The Misenchanted Sword, the eponymous sword literally could not be resheathed until it had been used to kill somebody.
+- In The Legends of Ethshar novel The Misenchanted Sword, the eponymous sword literally could not be resheathed until it had been used to kill somebody.

 - The Alchemist: While travelling with a caravan, Santiago gets a premonition that they're going to be attacked.
 He informs the chief, who tells him that they'll make defensive preparations, but if he was wrong they'll kill him, since apparently "blood must be shed once weapons are drawn".
 Fortunately (for him), he was right.